rstout/bookworm/doc/system_design.md

 // Name of the writer and a short intro.
 Biography = (Name, Bio)

-// A colleciton of books is a mapping from BookId to Book.
+// A collection of books is a mapping from BookId to Book.
 Catalog = BookId -> Book

 // A book has a title and a collection of chapters which is a mapping from ChapterId to Chapter.